digital-asset/daml/docs/source/daml-finance/index.rst

 ************

 Daml Finance is a library that supports customers modeling financial use-cases in Daml.
-It comes with Daml packages that cover the four following areas:
+It comes with Daml packages that cover the following areas:

 -  *Instruments*: modeling a set of financial instruments and their economic terms (that is, their rights and obligations)
--  *Holdings*: modeling relationships of ownership in a financial instrument (that is, clearly define who owns the rights, who the obligations and how much of it)
+-  *Holdings*: modeling relationships of ownership in a financial instrument (that is, clearly define who owns the rights, who has the obligations and the amount/quantity)
 -  *Settlement*: atomic settlement of transactions involving holdings
 -  *Lifecycling*: evolution of financial instruments over their lifetime based on their economic terms